audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 2. `cp ~/Persistent/gnupg-master-Tutorial-7EC9E024/* ~/.gnupg`
 3. `gpg -K` should show that your private key is the real deal (i.e. no `sec#` but rather `sec`)

-You're done.
-Take this Tails USB key and hide it away!
-Take the USB key with your subkeys and start encrypting and decryting with it.
-Publish that key far and wide!
+First, [restart Tails][].
+This will clean up all your vulnerable data.
+Take the Tails USB key and hide it away!
+Take the USB key with your subkeys.
+We're now going to make those keys available for your use.

-## Reboot into your Standard Operating System
+## Reboot / Visit your standard Machine

 ### Linux

-* Power off Tails and put that USB key in a vault
-* Power on your typical operating system (in my case, Ubuntu)
-* If you have no pre-existing ~/.gnupg directory
-  * Copy the contents of the sub-key USB key (in the `gnupg` directory) into ~/.gnupg
-  * `cd $HOME/.gnupg`
-  * `gpg -K` (`gpg` performs an upgrade)
-  * See the sub-key output (`sec#`)
-* If you have a pre-existing ~/.gnupg directory, you can import the key files you generated:
+* `gpg -k` will initialize a directory if required
-  * Change to the USB key directory in the terminal
+* Plug in your subkeys USB key
-  * `gpg --import public_key.gpg`
+* `gpg --import /path/to/key/public.key`
-  * `gpg --import private_key.gpg`
+* `gpg --import /path/to/key/private.key`

-* All set!
+You might see some warning about upgrading the key.
+This is fine.

 ### Windows

-* Power off Tails and put that USB key in a vault
-* Power on your typical operating system
 * Install [Gpg4Win][]
 * Open "Kleopatra" – Installed as part of the [Gpg4Win][] install
 * Click "Import Certificates"
 * Browse to your USB key
-* Find your `gnupg` directory
 * Select your private key file
 * Repeat the above for your public key file
 * All set!